Baby Skin Care Slideshow: Simple Tips to Keep Baby's Skin Healthy

 Avoiding Skin Problems at Bath Time

 Remember, newborn skin is soft and sensitive.
 Keep baby's skin hydrated by bathing in warm water for only three to five minutes.
+Avoid letting your baby sit or play or soak for long in soapy water.
 Apply a baby lotion or moisturizer immediately after bath while skin is still wet, and then pat dry instead of rubbing.

 If rashes or other skin conditions are making your baby irritable, try baby massage.
 Gently stroking and massaging baby's skin can not only help boost relaxation, but it may also lead to better sleep and reduce or stop crying, according to a recent study.